Biomedical Engineering Hub

 About the Tech hub

-We are seeking collaborations with industry and academic/research institutes in internship programmes, industry and applied R&D projects in Biomedical Technologies, including specialisation areas such as Biomedical Equipment & Practices,
+We are seeking collaborations with industry and academic/research institutes in internship programmes, industry-related and applied R&D projects in Biomedical Technologies, including specialisation areas such as Biomedical Equipment & Practices,

 The Hub is located at Level 6, T12A @ SP.

 Backed by the vast experience of the members, the Biomedical Engineering Hub provides technical consultations, training, seminars and project collaborations to government agencies, educational institutes, businesses and industry partners in these technology

 - Applied research and development on assistive technology for elderly

 - Development of applications and solutions for healthcare industry

 - Development in areas of medical diagnosis and medical devices for health monitoring